-Here, we combine 12 new cosmogenic 10Be exposure ages with 10 previously published 10Be ages from bedrock samples along transects in three adjacent alpine valleys in the Sawatch Range, southern Rocky Mountains (Fig. 2).
+Here, we combine 12 new cosmogenic Be exposure ages with ten previously published Be ages from bedrock samples along transects in three adjacent alpine valleys in the Sawatch Range, southern Rocky Mountains (Fig. 2).
 By dating bedrock sites along valley transects, we characterize the timing and pace of glacier retreat during the last deglaciation.
 We calculate rates of deglaciation for each valley with best-fit time-distance plotting using the R program BACON (Fig. 4).
 Our results suggest that glaciers in the Sawatch Range may have been influenced more heavily by regional forcing than by global CO2 concentrations.

-2 Setting
+2. Setting

-The high peaks of south-central Colorado and northern New Mexico compose the southern end of the Rocky Mountain

-Range in North America and were home to many alpine glaciers during multiple glaciations throughout the Pleistocene (Fig. 1; Pierce, 2003; Leonard et al., 2017b; Marcott et al., 2019; Laabs et al., 2020; ages discussed below are recalculated using the Promontory Point production rate calibration of Lifton et al., 2015, and the LSDn scaling model of Lifton et al., 2014).
-Transects of 10Be ages from bedrock along valley axes exist for a few valleys in the upper Boulder Creek drainage in the Front Range, Colorado (Benson et al., 2004; Ward et al., 2009; Dühnforth and Anderson, 2011).
+The high peaks of south-central Colorado and northern New Mexico compose the southern end of the Rocky Mountain Range in North America and were home to many alpine glaciers during multiple glaciations throughout the Pleistocene (Fig. 1; Pierce, 2003; Leonard et al., 2017b; Marcott et al., 2019; Laabs et al., 2020; ages discussed below are re-calculated using the promontory point production rate calibration of Lifton et al., 2015 and the LSDn scaling model of Lifton et al., 2014).
+Transects of Be ages from bedrock along valley axes exist for a few valleys in the upper Boulder Creek drainage in the Front Range, Colorado (Benson et al., 2004; Ward et al., 2009; Dühnforth and Anderson, 2011).
 While some evidence from the Boulder Creek drainages may suggest delayed deglaciation, chronologic scatter in the ages makes it difficult to determine the exact timing and how quickly glaciers retreated to their cirques.
-Existing ages from one valley, the Sangre de Cristo Range in south-central Colorado, suggest that a glacier there remained at or readvanced to near its LGM terminus at ~ 16 ka but then retreated to its circue in a period of $\sim 2 \text{ kyr}$ (Leonard et al., 2017a).
-In the Animas River valley of the San Juan Mountains, southwest Colorado, existing 10Be ages indicate that glacier retreat began as early as ~ 19 ka, with complete retreat of nearly 70 % of the total valley length beginning \sim 16 ka and finishing by ~ 12.7 ka (Guido et al., 2007).
+Existing ages from one valley the Sangre de Cristo Range, south-central Colorado, suggest that a glacier there remained at or re-advanced to near its LGM terminus at ~16 ka, but then retreated to its cirque in a period of ~2 kyr (Leonard et al., 2017a).
+In the Animas River valley of the San Juan Mountains, southwest Colorado, existing Be ages indicate glacier retreat began as early as ~19 ka, with complete retreat of nearly 70% of the total valley length beginning ~16 ka and finishing by ~12.7 ka (Guido et al., 2007).
 Relatively early initial retreat of the glacier in the Animas River valley is contingent on dating at a single site.
-Near Baldy Peak in northern New Mexico, LGM moraines and what appear to be cirque moraines have been surveyed in the Winsor Creek valley (Armour et al., 2002; Marcott et al., 2019).
-10Be ages from the cirque, $\sim 4 \text{ km}$ up-valley from the LGM moraines, range from 15.8 to 14.3 ka, suggesting that the glacier retreated to near its cirque within that interval.
+Near Baldy Peak in Northern New Mexico, LGM moraines and what appear to be cirque moraines have been surveyed in the Winsor Creek valley (Armour et al., 2002; Marcott et al., 2019).
+Be ages from the cirque, ~4 km up-valley from the LGM moraines, range from 15.8 - 14.3 ka, suggesting that the glacier retreated to near its cirque within that interval.
 The recessional and LGM moraines remain undated so it is difficult to know when the glacier began retreating.
 In summary, while there is some chronologic scatter in ages from these sites, there is evidence to suggest that some glaciers in the southern Rocky Mountains remained relatively expanded through the beginning of the last deglaciation and were delayed in their retreat.
-However, once retreat was underway, all sites observed thus far reveal that glaciers completely retreated at least up to their circues prior to the Younger Dryas cold period with no evidence for subsequent moraine deposition.
+However, once retreat was underway, all sites observed thus far reveal that glaciers completely retreated at least up to their cirgues prior to the Younger Dryas cold period with no evidence for subsequent moraine deposition.